-Thanks to its diversity and culture,Spain is one of the most attractive destinations in the world.
+Because of its diversity and cultureSpain is one of the most attractive destinations in the world.
 A country boasting good living, its people enjoy outdoor life with family and friends.

-Spain is diverse, with each region having its own traditions and cuisine.
-A land of wines and joy, of flamenco, dance and tradition.
-Spain always surprises those who visit it.
+Spain is diverse, with each region being proud of its own traditions and cuisine.
+A land of wines and of joy, of dance, flamenco and traditions.
+Spain surprises all who visit it.

 On top of its amazing and varied culture, and along with the warmth of its people, you will discover a country of contrasts, of alluring cities and incredible natural scenery.
 Travel to the centre of this bountiful peninsula to discover Castilian Spain.
-Unearth Northern Spain's magical locations that include amazing grasslands and green forests, nourished by the Atlantic sea.
+Unearth Northern Spain's magical locations that include amazing grasslands and green forests that are gracefully nourished by the Atlantic Ocean.

-Or its fresh and green Mediterranean coast and islands, where the sea breeze will enchant you.
-Without forgetting to mention the richness of Andalusia, famous inspiration for artists and writers such as Hemingway.
+Or its Mediterranean coast with its fresh and green islands, where the sea breeze will enchant you.
+Without forgetting to mention the richness of Andalusia, a city of famous inspiration for artists and writers - such as Hemingway.

 Description of the area